Slashgear/webpack-workshop/docs/workshops/intermediate/dev.md

 ## Source maps

-When your generated JS code is not humanly readable because it has been minified or bundle you need [source maps](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map).
+When your generated JS code is not humanly readable because it has been minified or bundled you need [source maps](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map).
 In this exercise, the app is displaying pokemons.

 Run: